 The variety of scholarly approaches that may be implemented within the Center's collections range from the examination of the works of a particular photographer to a study of the intellectual and physical factors that shaped the development and influence of the medium; from historical questions of international significance to those of regional importance; as well as the appreciation, analysis, or interpretation of specific works, movements, or processes.

-Shortly after World War II, Helmut Gernsheim (1913-1995) and his wife Alison (1911-1969) began to assemble their archive of historical materials.
+Shortly after World War II, Helmut Gernsheim (1913-1995) and his wife Alison Gernsheim (1911-1969) began to assemble their collection of historical materials.
 Their most important discovery occurred in the early 1950s.
-In a trunk that had been misplaced for many years, the Gernsheims found Joseph Nicéphore Niépce's (1765-1833) first permanent photograph from nature, dating from 1826-1827.
-This is now acknowledged to be the world's first photograph.
+In a trunk that had been misplaced for many years, the Gernsheims found Joseph Nicéphore Niépce's (1765-1833) View from the Window at Le Gras, dating from 1826 or 1827.
 Along with additional manuscript material and items relating to Niépce's early experiments, the Gernsheim Collection contains outstanding examples of the earliest attempts at making photographic impressions, as well as much of the finest photography from the Victorian era to the twentieth century, as represented by the work of over twelve hundred photographers.

 Supplementing the collection is a significant library of thirty-five thousand books and journals on the theory, technique, art, and history of photography.
 These volumes—beginning with early sixteenth-century English, German, and French treatises on optics and light-sensitive chemistry—form the foundation for modern photographic literature and many contain Gernsheim's original notes.
 Of the nineteenth-century volumes, more than five hundred are illustrated with original photographs.
 Among the twentieth-century volumes are all of the major books of study and modern cornerstones of photographic works as well as current periodicals and contemporary publications.